 The President has declared in E.O.
 14156 ("Declaring a National Energy Emergency"; (90 FR 8353 (Jan.
 29, 2025)) a national emergency to address America's inadequate energy development production, transportation, refining, and generation capacity.
 Similarly, E.O.
 14154 ("Unleashing American Energy," (90 FR 8353 (Jan.
 29, 2025)) asserts a Federal policy to unleash American energy by ensuing access to abundant supplies of reliable, affordable energy from (inter alia) the removal of "undue burden[s]" on the identification, development, or use of domestic energy resources such as PHMSA-jurisdictional gasses and hazardous liquids.
-PHMSA finds this NPRM is consistent with each of E.O.
+PHMSA preliminarily finds this proposed rule is consistent with each of E.O.
 14156 and E.O.
 14154.
-This NPRM will give affected pipeline operators regulatory certainty and cost savings from removing the requirements related to operators documenting specific dates for construction backfill activities and permit applications.
-PHMSA therefore expects the regulatory amendments in this NPRM will in turn increase national pipeline transportation capacity and improve pipeline operators' ability to provide abundant, reliable, affordable natural gas in response to residential, commercial, and industrial demand.
+The proposed rule will give affected pipeline operators regulatory certainty and cost savings by clarifying that operators of lines designated as ''incidental gathering'' lines as of May 16, 2022, would not need to redesignate those existing lines as transmission lines following replacement, relocation, or other changes on those lines.
+PHMSA therefore expects the regulatory amendments in this proposed rule will in turn increase national pipeline transportation capacity and improve pipeline operators' ability to provide abundant, reliable, affordable natural gas in response to residential, commercial, and industrial demand.

-However, this NPRM is not a "significant energy action" under E.O.
+However, this proposed rule is not a "significant energy action" under E.O.
 13211 ("Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use"; (66 FR 28355 (May 22, 2001)), which requires Federal agencies to prepare a Statement of Energy Effects for any "significant energy action."
-Because this NPRM is not a significant action under E.O.
-12866, it will not have a significant adverse effect on supply, distribution, or energy use, and OIRA has therefore not designated this NPRM as a significant energy action.
+Because this proposed rule is not a significant action under E.O.
+12866, it will not have a significant adverse effect on supply, distribution, or energy use; OIRA has therefore not designated this proposed rule as a significant energy action.